 Find Accommodation on Nearby Islands

-You can find more affordable accommodation on some of the nearby islands like Lido or Murano and it’s only a 15-20 minutes boat ride to St. Mark’s Square.
+You can find more affordable accommodations on some of the nearby islands like Lido or Murano and it’s only a 15-20 minute boat ride to St. Mark’s Square.
 We stayed on Lido which was fine, but next time I think I will try Murano.
 Check out the hotels in Murano here.

 Use Public Transportation

 We also saved money by buying passes for the Vaporetto (water bus).
-The longer you buy the pass for, the cheaper the per day cost will be.
+The longer the duration of the pass, the cheaper the per day cost will be.
 There is a machine where you can buy it at the airport or you can get it online here.
 Just know that this pass does not include transportation from the airport.

 This method of public transportation was efficient, scenic, and fun.
 We did go the wrong way once, but easily got back on track.
 Some people use the Vaporetto as a cheaper alternative to a boat tour down the Grand Canal.